 Turns out Charlie Bennet was all of those things except the last.
 Don’t let the name fool you, Charlie was all woman and she wanted nothing to do with the ash … until the day she found out she was one.

 It all started when infected bats bit a small group of humans and created what are now called vampires.
 Then, the male vampires knocked up some female humans and the result was a gorgeous race of all male ash.
-Superhuman freaks that had looks to kill.
+Superhuman freaks that had looked to kill.

 Charlie is the first female ash, aka unicorn of the Hive – the gated compound in Portland that the humans have designated to isolate vampires and ash from society.